-After college I enjoyed a successful career in broadcast advertising but when I wasn't creating advertising ideas and strategies for my clients I was creating design plans and staging strategies for myself and others.
+After college I enjoyed a successful career in broadcast advertising that involved accessing the needs and goals of my clients and then providing them with a plan to achieve it and basically, I've been doing it ever since.
 In 1987, before staging was even a thing, I staged and flipped my first home and created a bidding war during the open house.
-During the years that followed, I continued doing design projects for friends and family.
+During the years that followed, I continued doing design projects as a hobby,for friends and family.
 In 1997 my husband and I and our four children lived in a tiny, old farmhouse built in 1900 which hadn't seen an improvement since the 1960's.
 While we painfully (and on a daily basis) realized our home was not creating family harmony we were 'stuck' as to how to fix it.
-Being the creative type I was confident I could create the look and space we needed in our home but I was wrong.
-We did our own research and interviewed many contractors, trades and retail merchants and listened to free 'design advice' which didn't align with our design style or family needs.
-We also felt pressured by this 'free' design advice to build a project we couldn't afford (now don't get me wrong, I work with, respect and am thankful for the builders, trades and engineers that are gifted in their area of expertise but they are not trained as interior designers.
-Interior Design is hard - and the more I know, the more I realize that I don't know it all!
-There are so many variables and options that all effect each other, which means so many more chances to make mistakes.
+Being the creative type I was confident I could pull it together but I was wrong.
+We did our own research and interviewed many contractors, trades and retail merchants and listened to free 'design advice' which didn't align with our design style, values or family needs.
+We also felt pressured by this 'free' design advice to build a project we couldn't afford (now don't get me wrong, I work with, respect and am thankful for the builders, trades and engineers that are gifted in their area of expertise but they are not trained as interior designers or decorators.
+Interior Design is hard - and the more I know, the more I realize that I still don't know it all!
+There are so many variables, details and options that all effect each other, which means so many more chances to make mistakes.
 When I get home, I want to smile and feel good - not be held hostage by an ugly, expensive design mistake that can't be returned to the store--don't you?